anoopprojects/React-Ts-Learn/README.md

 # Learing  React With TypeScript

-This project have todo app which is developed using React with type script.
+This project have todo app which is developed using React with Typescript.
 User can add todo and remove todo on button click